 Increase public transit options.
 Public transit, such as buses, paratransit, rideshare, and others provides essential means of transportation for people without the ability, means, or desire to drive, walk, or bike.
 Additionally, it provides a more environmentally-friendly means of transportation as compared driving a single-occupancy vehicle.
 Use of transit is also associated with healthier and more active lifestyles, as people who use public transportation get significantly more daily physical activity, simply from walking between transit stops and their destinations.
-Increasing the number of routes, frequency, types, and options for public transit throughout the City is critical to providing truly multi-modal transportation, more equitable transportation access, and healthier lifestyles.
+Increasing the number of routes, frequency, types, and options for public transportation, more equitable transportation access, and healthier lifestyles.
 This will require continued coordination and planning with the Eau Claire Transit and direct investment by the City of Altoona.